Family Cruising – Happy Kids Means Happy Parents

 What did you like about your first cruise?

-The quality, the service and the amount of things to do for everyone.
+The quality, the service and the number of things to do for everyone.

 What is the best cruise you have been on, and why?

 We cruised on Anthem of the Seas in 2015 and the ship is incredible!
-It is so modern and new, much more our style, and a lot more options for dining.
-There is an incredible amount of things for the kids to do, they were never bored!
+It is so modern and new, with a lot more dining options, much more our style.
+There were an incredible amount of things for the kids to do, they were never bored!

 What is it that appeals to you about cruising?